Brendhon/bytebank-pro/docs/guidelines/component-guidelines.md

 ## 🎨 General Guidelines

+### 📝 Documentation

+It is **mandatory** to keep the usage documentation synchronized with the components in the `packages/ui` package.

+- **When creating a new component:** A corresponding `component-name-usage.md` file must be created in the `docs/usages` directory.
+- **When modifying an existing component:** Any changes to its API (`@Input`, `@Output`, etc.) or behavior must be immediately reflected in its corresponding usage documentation.
+- **When deleting a component:** The corresponding usage documentation file must also be deleted.

+This ensures that the documentation is always a reliable source of information for all developers.

 ### Icons

 - Use only official Lucide icons via `lucide-angular`'s `i-lucide` component with the `[img]` property.
 Do not use custom SVGs or other icon libraries.
 Import only necessary icons.